 Mera peak is one of the highest trekking peaks and very popular among trekkers and climbers in world at 6476 meters.
 As it is the highest trekking peak in Nepal in Khumbu (Everest) valley, situated on the edge of famous Khumbu Region and dominated by Mt.
 Everest.
 It is an adventure peak with stunning views of the world’s highest 8000 meter Mountains- Everest along with Kanchanjunga, Makalu, Lhotse, Cho-Oyu and many other peaks is an unforgetable experience from the summit of it.
 Mera peak climbing begins following a short and exciting flight to the mountain airstrip of Lukla after continuous trek for days through the high and lovely valleys you will get to the area of Mera.

-The climb on Mera peak is not technically difficult as ascending snow slopes rarely exceed 40 degrees.
-You need to have an excellent physical fitness and an extrovert sense of adventure.
-It is the best for those who loves technical climbing and has previous climbing experience.
+The climb on Mera Peak is not technically difficult as ascending snow slopes rarely exceed 40 degrees.
+You need to have excellent physical fitness and an extrovert sense of adventure.
+It is best for those who love technical climbing and has previous climbing experience.
 Mera peak itinerary has been carefully designed to allow gradual acclimatization for the climbers.
 The walk in initially through the virgin forest of the Hinku Valley is incredibly beautiful and provides excellent acclimatization for the peak itself.
-The unrivalled service, quality equipment, food, trekking staff and an experienced leader ensure that your Mera trip will be a lifetime adventure experience in Nepal.
+The unrivaled service, quality equipment, food, trekking staff, and an experienced leader ensure that your Mera trip will be a lifetime adventure experience in Nepal.

 The Following dates and prices are LAND ONLY itinerary joining in Kathmandu.
 Please make your own flight arrangements.
 If you need some help to arrange an international flight, we can suggest you some agents who are specialized on ticketing.